Who should take the CIRO Programme?

 Where is the CIRO Exam held?

 The CIRO Exam is held in different cities in the Middle East throughout the year.
-Refer to the online calendar (Learn>Calendar) on our website to check your city.
+Refer to the online calendar (Training) on our website to check your city.
 We can arrange for other candidates to sit the exam at a suitable venue, providing one of our Board Member can monitor the Exam.

 What is the pass mark?